oddbear/TouchPortalSDK.Extensions/README.md

 * MSBuild custom task:
 > Uses standard reflection.<br />
 > Issues like locks from MSBuild.exe etc.<br />
-> Hard to make work for both .Net 4x and netstandard.
+> Hard to make work for both .Net 4x and netstandard.<br />

-Things I have not tried yet:
+> Might be the ultimate solution here.

 * dotnet CLI tools:
-> Might only work for new csproj type, and that would be Ok.
+> Might only work for new csproj type, and that would be Ok.<br />
+> Might be the simplest solution.